hangy/azure-devops-agent-on-kubernetes/README.md

 ## Example overriden values.yaml for running instance

-This the example values.yaml that you can use to run an instance with provided PAT secret and Docker CLI support.
+This is an example values.yaml that you can use to run an instance with provided PAT secret and Docker CLI support. **Ensure the Docker socket is mounted with appropriate permissions from the host.
+The container does not change socket permissions or group membership.**

 ```yaml
 fullnameOverride: azdo-agent